NWChemEx/TensorWrapper/docs/source/developer/design/allocator.rst

 Designing the Allocator
 #######################

-The point of this page is to capture the design process of the
+The point of this page is to capture the design process of the allocator component of TensorWrapper.

 *********************
 What is an Allocator?